SergejMaterov/FLQC-Protocol/README.md

     pip install qiskit qiskit-aer mpmath numpy matplotlib

+---

+## Status / Known Limitations

+The protocol implemented here is methodologically correct but **not currently capable of confirming or refuting FLQC on real hardware**.
+This is a quantitative, not qualitative, limitation, and it is worth stating plainly.

+**The gap.** FLQC predicts $Δθ_{min}$ ~ 10⁻³⁰ rad.
+Best demonstrated superconducting-qubit coherence times are ~1 ms; best achievable measurement-cycle repetition rates are ~10⁶ Hz.
+Resolving a phase at the 10⁻³⁰ rad level, even under an idealized Heisenberg-limited scheme with N ~ 10³ entangled qubits, requires on the order of 10⁵⁴ independent measurements — about 10⁴⁸ seconds of continuous operation.
+Ordinary decoherence-induced phase noise at currently achievable coherence times already exceeds the predicted floor by a comparable margin.

+**What this means for a real QPU run.** A non-zero residual on current hardware is expected regardless of whether FLQC is correct — it is what technical noise looks like.
+Do not interpret `residual / Δθ_{min} ≈ 1` as evidence.
+Given the ~30-order-of-magnitude gap between the predicted floor and any achievable noise floor, a fit result landing near 1 is far more likely to indicate a fitting artifact (overfitting the two-stage model at small n, numerical precision effects in the noise-extrapolation step) than a genuine detection.
+Treat such a result as a flag to audit the fit, not as a signal.

+**What this repository is for, currently.** It is a reference implementation of the measurement protocol and the noise-subtraction methodology described in the FLQC manuscript (§4.1), useful for:
+- verifying the simulator reproduces the expected null result (no floor, as it should, since the simulator has no FLQC term);
+- providing a ready-to-run template for if/when qubit coherence, repetition rate, or statistical methodology improve enough to close a meaningful fraction of the gap above;
+- giving reviewers and readers a concrete, falsifiable object to inspect, rather than an abstract claim.

+It is not, at present, a live experimental proposal expected to produce a positive or negative result on existing hardware.
+See the manuscript, §4.3, for the full derivation of the gap above, and the note on why chaotic (OTOC) amplification does not close it either.

 ## Usage

 flqc_protocol.py - Main protocol.
 Sweeps from n = 1 to max_n; uses mpmath for precise angles (independent of float64); issues a warning when n > 52; plots the results with an FLQC floor overlay.
 On the simulator, a floor of 0 represents the baseline.
 On a real QPU, a non-zero residual is expected.